RayKitajima/Rutile/docs/specification.md

 ### Component overriding (Impl)

-Rutile generates symmetric package for your main APP_NAME package named <APP_NAME>Impl under the same directory of it.
+Rutile generates symmetric package for your main APP_NAME package named <i>APP_NAME</i>Impl under the same directory of it.

 The package has symmetric directory structure for the main package.
 You can override module by putting override module into the appropriate location and modify Factory being there.